The Hispanic community is one of the fastest growing communities in America this decade.

 Marine Corps Base Hawaii, formerly Marine Corps Air Station Kaneohe Bay and originally Naval Air Station Kaneohe Bay, is a U.S. Marine Corps facility and air station located on the Mokapu Peninsula of windward O’ahu in the City & County of Honolulu.
 For census purposes, the area is demarcated as the Kaneohe Station census-designated place, with a population at the 2010 Census of 9,517.
 Marine Corps Base Hawaii is home to Marines, sailors, their family members and civilian employees.
 The United States Marine Corps operates a 7,800-foot runway at the base.

-There You Have It – Hispanic Populations Across Hawaii
+There You Have It – Hispanic or Latino Populations Across Hawaii

-If you’re looking for a breakdown of Hispanic populations across Hawaii according to the most recent data, this is an accurate list.
+If you’re looking for a breakdown of Latino populations across Hawaii according to the most recent data, this is an accurate list.

-If you’re curious enough, here are the least Hispanic places in Hawaii:
+If you’re curious enough, here are the least Hispanic or Latino places in Hawaii:

 - East Honolulu